ShaneByrne0963/python-poker/README.md

     - `get_suit_only` to return a list of Card instances in the hand that have a particular suit
 - A combination of these methods, as well as other methods that the class has, are used to determine the value of each hand and which hand is the best

+## External Libraries

+`random`: This library is used to shuffle the deck if the user desires a random hand

 ## Testing

 ### Bugs